Diagnostic information

 |

-Start the engine to check the results of the repair.
+Start the engine to check the repair results.

 |